Ma-Vin/typewriter/README.md

 #### Package specific configuration

-Each configuration element can be declared package specific by replacing `TYPEWRITER` with `TYPEWRITER_PACKAGE` and adding the package as postfix at environment variable names.
+Each configuration element can be declared package specific by replacing `TYPEWRITER` with `TYPEWRITER_PACKAGE` and adding an package identifier as postfix at environment variable names.
+The identifier is mapped to the package by setting the package name at `TYPEWRITER_PACKAGE_LOG_PACKAGE_<identifier>`.
+If the package name should be interpreted as a full qualified name, the variable `TYPEWRITER_PACKAGE_FULL_QUALIFIED` is to set with value `true`.

 The table shows the corresponding variable names for the example package *logger*